-Starting July 1, 2024, MRSC Rosters is the official home of the small works roster for Washington State (RCW 39.04.151(2)).
-This centralized system simplifies the process for public agencies seeking qualified contractors for small works projects under $350,000.
+On July 1, 2024, MRSC Rosters became the official home of the small works roster for Washington State (RCW 39.04.151(2)).
+This centralized system simplifies the process for public agencies seeking licensed contractors for small works projects under $350,000.

 What does this mean for businesses?